Setting your keyboard language for Alfred

 To force Alfred to use a specific language, go to Alfred's preferences under Advanced > Force Keyboard and choose a keyboard language from the dropdown.

-2. Make Alfred use the current language used in OS X:
+2. Make Alfred use the current language used in macOS:

-If you prefer for Alfred to use the keyboard language you currently have set in OS X, don't set a "Force Keyboard" in Alfred's preferences.
+If you prefer for Alfred to use the keyboard language you currently have set in macOS, don't set a "Force Keyboard" in Alfred's preferences.